Sumaya-Ali/Java_Spring_Sales-System/README.md

 Don't forget to check logging file in Logs folder, and take a look on logback.xml to check logging configuration..

 You can fetch this program on http://localhost:8080

+Note: check this url if you face any trouble with lombok dependency throught your IDE: https://projectlombok.org/setup/eclipse